background hero

 Who Can Be Held Liable in a California Premises Liability Claim?

 Victims of a premises liability accident are entitled to file a claim against the party at-fault for damages.
 Potential guilty parties may include the person or company that owns, leases, occupies, or controls the premises where the incident took place.
+Liability lawyers play a crucial role in representing victims of premises liability accidents, investigating cases, determining liability, and pursuing compensation.

 Property owners are not entirely capable of protecting themselves against premises liability claims by acquiring premises liability insurance or delegating maintenance-related duties to employees or independent parties.
 Generally, a property owner will always be required to maintain a safe environment for guests to enter, regardless of whether they have assigned this duty to others.